Lake Timiskaming

 There are 30 species of fish in Lake Timiskaming, the best known are northern pike, sturgeon, lake trout, walleye, smallmouth bass, bullhead, carp, burbot, perch, and whitefish.

 The lake was shaped during the last ice age when glaciers carved into the rock.
 It is also the remnants of a huge basin called Lake Ojibway, which existed about 9,500 years ago.
-Between 1976 and 1981 the DuPagne Classic fishing tourney took place at Wells Rock (David's tobogganing hill).

 For the trading post and some history see Fort Témiscamingue.

+One of Canada's greatest boating tragedies occurred when twelve boys and a staff member of Ted Byfield's St John's School of Claremont died of drowning and hypothermia on a canoe trip on 11 June 1978 on the lake.

 Timiskaming Graben

-Lake Timiskaming is located within an ancient major rift valley that extends several hundred miles to the north-east called the Timiskaming Graben.
+Lake Timiskaming is located within the ancient major rift valley Timiskaming Graben.
 It is the northern extension of the Ottawa-Bonnechere Graben, which is part of the Saint Lawrence rift system.

 There have been recent earthquakes along the rift valley, the most recent being in 2000.
 There are numerous faults in the area and has produced cliffs such as Devil's Rock, just 5 km south of Haileybury and is dated to be 2.2 billion years old.
 There are known kimberlite pipes within the rift valley that are considered to be diamondiferous.